Caf confirms new dates for postponed 2022 World Cup qualifiers | Goal.com

 The third round will see the 10 group winners from the second round drawn into five home-and-away ties.
 The winners of each tie will produce Africa's five representatives for the 2022 World Cup.

-The 22nd edition of the global football showpiece remains unmoved despite the effects of the coronavirus on football activities and will be the first World Cup to be held between November 21 and December 18.
+The 22nd edition of the global football showpiece remains unmoved despite the effects of the coronavirus on football activities and will be the first World Cup to be held around the end of the year, between November 21 and December 18.

 In 2015, key football officials met in Doha to discuss a number of options following fears a summer event would endanger the health of players and fans.